HusseinDossoki/4k-video-downloader-clone/README.md

 ## Features
-* **Downoad Speed** is one of the most important characteristics that distinguish our program compared to the original program
+* **Download Speed** is one of the most important characteristics that distinguish our program compared to the original program
 * **Binaryle Size** is small, **~7MB** compared to **~400MB** for the original program
 * **Memory Usage** is very small because of using Rust 💙 as a backend language